MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 Discussion types in game chat influence a wide range of reply types by a single user (from greetings/confirmation to instructional/descriptive).
 Once you’ve determined a primary discussion type for each screen, you can begin to make some broad assumptions about the type and length of replies.

 Researching game chat activity for your game will deliver the most accurate results.
 It requires identifying common patterns in multiple user conversations.

-One solution is to conduct a user-research test, using the STT functionality inside your game to capture the UR data of participants.
-Another suggestion is to watch Twitch streams of similar genres and track conversation patterns.
+- One solution is to conduct a user-research test, using the STT functionality inside your game to capture the UR data of participants.
+- Another suggestion is to watch Twitch streams of similar genres, and track conversation patterns.

 That data can then be applied to this simple strategy for determining conversation length:

 1. Reply frequency
    Determine how many replies were exchanged before a lull, and then average those replies to arrive at a final number. *Example: Two players chatting averaged five replies before a lull occurred.*

 2. Reply length
    Determine the average word and character count of a single reply. *Example: A single reply averaged 10 words and 35 characters (with spaces) per reply.*

 3. Formatting
    The STT APIs will support **reply origin** (gamertag) and **message type** (voice, text).
 Combine spoken characters and unspoken characters to arrive at your total character count.

 ![Example - Numerical Value = Character Count](media/numerical-value-equals-character-count.png)